 “The most difficult person you will ever lead is yourself.” –Bill George

-If I may be so bold, I would offer a slight twist—authentic and lasting leadership begins with personal leadership and constantly leaning into the difficult character lessons of life—and should precede leading others.
+Here is my interpretation—authentic and lasting leadership begins with personal leadership, and constantly leaning into the difficult character lessons of life—and should precede leading others.

 Many people think only of leadership in the workplace.
 But this view of leadership is extremely limited.

 In it’s most pure essence, life is about love and learning.
-And every life circumstance brings opportunities to learn and increase our ability to love others better—to lead better lives.
+And every life circumstance brings opportunities to learn and increase our ability to love others better—and to lead better lives.

-Every leadership challenge reveals an invitation for how we need to change and grow.
+Every leadership challenge reveals an essential invitation for how we need to change and grow.

 Within each difficult situation are clues for what needs to change inside of us during our life journey—if we have eyes to see it.